Learn how long you can expected for grated, shredded, or shaved Parmesan cheese to last and why you might want to consider grating it yourself.

 🗓️ How Long Does It Last?

 But does that change when you open it?
-Once open sometimes packages tend to indicate to use within 3-5 days of opening.
+An unopened package last for months.
+Most packages say once you open it, you should use it within 3-5 days of opening.
 I believe this is a suggestion more than a hard rule.
 I think it can last longer as long as you are keeping it dry and storing in the fridge when not using.
-A week or maybe more is not unreasonable at all.
-It will eventually go south.

 It also depends on if anything is added to the cheese.
 Some companies add other ingredients like cellulose or corn starch to prevent caking and natamycin (a preservative) as a mold inhibitor.
 On these packages I do not see a note to use by a certain date after opening as they expect their product to last longer.